awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-request-validation-sample-api-swagger.md

-# OpenAPI Definitions of a Sample API with Basic Request Validation<a name="api-gateway-request-validation-sample-api-swagger"></a>
+# OpenAPI definitions of a sample API with basic request validation<a name="api-gateway-request-validation-sample-api-swagger"></a>

  The following OpenAPI definition defines a sample API with request validation enabled\.
 The API is a subset of the [PetStore API](http://petstore-demo-endpoint.execute-api.com/petstore/pets)\.
 It exposes a `POST` method to add a pet to the `pets` collection and a `GET` method to query pets by a specified type\.